Eschatologue/CM_wiki/docs/class/monk/index.md

 ### Level 6: Empowered Strikes

-Whenever you deal damage with your Unarmed Strike, it can deal your choice of Force damage or its normal damage type.
+Whenever you deal damage with your Unarmed Strike, it can deal your choice of :dmg-force: Force damage or its normal damage type.

 ### Level 7: Evasion